 In tomorrow's part of the series, I will go through how I put together the costumes, and the HUGE reaction I got when I launched.
 I got recognized by some very important / famous people and without having more than 300 people on my list, I grossed $20k in one month, without spending a cent on advertising.

-If you are enjoying learning about this process, can you imagine having access to my input for an entire month!?
+If you are enjoying learning about this process, can you imagine having access to my input for 45 days!

 I cover in depth in my program how to come up with a solid concept and theme for your brand, how to tap into the mind of your ideal client, and turn it into a visual brand identity through mood boards.
 It's super fun!
 I've developed a process that has made students who have never touched Illustrator or Photoshop before into designing ninjas, or for those who don't want to learn those programs, get very clear on exactly what they want and how to get it out of a designer!